 INTERNAL COMMUNICATION ACTIVITIES TO DRIVE EMPLOYEE-ENGAGEMENT

 We believe that a robust and state-of-the-art internal communication platform is essential for driving employee engagement and fostering learning as well as open collaboration within our organisation.
 We use an enterprise collaboration platform called ‘a-LIVE’, which brings the intranet, online collaboration platforms and important system applications under one roof.
 It allows departments and teams to quickly build and edit their own internal collaboration and communication platforms and connects users across departments as well as locations.
 It encourages employees to share knowledge, collaborate and discuss current topics.
-In addition, we have established an ‘Ask the Management’ platform on our intranet, enabling employees to openly address questions to our senior leaders which are then answered promptly.

 ‘DIVERSITY’ IS AN ESSENTIAL PART OF OUR PEOPLE STRATEGY.
 THIS IS BECAUSE WE ARE CONVINCED THAT A WORKFORCE MADE UP OF INDIVIDUALS WITH DIFFERENT IDEAS, STRENGTHS, INTERESTS AND CULTURAL BACKGROUNDS IS A PREREQUISITE TO SUCCESS.